 Stasher Reusable Silicone Food Bags

 Whether you use them to stash snacks, marinade foods or just to collect odds and ends, zip-top bags are kitchen necessity.
 However, a lot of folks are trying to reduce their plastic waste.
-Enter Stasher bags!
+Enter Stasher bags (starting at $10)!
 These silicone bags are great for storing and even reheating food.

 The Smart Baker Pre-Cut Parchment Sheets

 With these pre-cut parchment sheets ($7-9), you can skip the tracing and cutting for your next layer cake.
 Simply order a pack to fit whichever pan you please, drop it in the bottom of your pan, and top with batter.
 These work great for cakes, brownies, and even brittle!

 Pans seem to be designed for people in search of ooey-gooey centers.
 Not Baker’s Edge ($36).
 This pan is all about the chewy edge lovers!
 It’s non-stick so you don’t need to worry about bars or brownies getting stuck in the pan, and you also don’t need to worry about fighting over the corner piece.
 Use this pan to bake up some of our best brownie recipes.